 From the Visual Experience Composer, click the Traffic icon.

 The Traffic Estimator opens.
 You can click the Traffic icon again to hide the Traffic Estimator.

 Provide the typical conversion rate, estimated visitors per day, and test duration.

 The Traffic Estimator uses these statistics to determine what adjustments are needed to run a successful test.

 Near the top of the Traffic Estimator, the values you entered are calculated and the results are shown.

 As you change the numbers, the estimate changes.
-For example, if you are testing a large number of experiences and your conversion rate and impressions are too low, the Traffic Estimator shows how long the test will need to run to be successful.
+For example, if you are testing many experiences and your conversion rate and impressions are too low, the Traffic Estimator shows how long the test must run to be successful.
 Or, if your traffic is low, the Traffic Estimator might suggest a lower number of experiences so you can run the test the desired number of days.